What are Chargebacks?

 - Failure to fulfill copy requests

-Merchants, of course, hate chargebacks.
-When you shop for a credit card merchant account, pay attention to the merchant bank's chargeback rules.
-A good merchant bank will take chargeback management seriously and provide chargeback protection for its customers.
-Here are some other ways you can help prevent chargebacks:
+Merchants of course, hate chargebacks.
+When you shop for payment processing and a merchant account, pay special attention to the aquiring bank and payment processors chargeback rules.
+Even though you feel a good merchant acquirer and payment processor will take chargeback management seriously and provide chargeback protection for its customers, this is not always the case.
+Here are some other ways you can help initiate a dispute and have your customers ding you with a chargeback.

-- Take customer satisfaction seriously, and strive to meet customer expectations about what products or services you will provide, when you will charge their cards, and preventing fraud within your own operation.
+- Take customer satisfaction seriously, and strive to meet or exceed customer expectations about what products or services you will provide, when you will charge their cards, and continuously work on preventing fraud within your own operation.

 - Be sure your staff is trained not to process transactions with declined authorizations or without customer signatures.